 In December 2000, a hearing was scheduled on Coastal Development Permit Application 5-00-228 (Hopkins) for subdivision of the existing 0.65 acre blufftop parcel into two lots of 0.45 acre/19,687 square feet (Parcel 1) and 0.20 acre/8,840 square feet (Parcel 2) and demolition of an existing guest house.
-Staff recommended denial of the proposed project because the subdivision would have created a lot that could not be developed in conformance with the Commission's typically required bluff edge setbacks of 25 feet for primary structures and 10 feet for ancillary development along the north bluff section of the site.
+Staff recommended denial of the proposed project because the subdivision would have created a lot that could not be developed in conformance with the Commission's typically required bluff edge setbacks of 25 feet for primary structures and 10 feet for ancillary development.
 The applicant withdrew the application prior to Commission action.